tacobae/test/README.md

 With Cookie Clicker open, click the bookmark.

 ## Configuration
-You can tweak the clicking speed by changing the FC's `Speed` setting (clicking frequency in milliseconds) in your browser's JavaScript Console:
+You can tweak the clicking speed by changing the FC's `Speed` setting (clicking frequency in milliseconds) in your browser's JavaScript Console (the default is 100, meaning 10 times per second):

     FrenzyClicker.Speed = 200